 Some STIs are curable.
 Other STIs and blood-borne viruses, such as herpes and HIV, can’t be cured but can be treated effectively.
 There are also vaccines available for hepatitis B and HPV (which can cause genital warts).

 Although condoms together with water-based lubricant can reduce the risk of getting infected, some STIs like herpes and genital warts can be spread through skin-to-skin contact with an infected person.
-It is important that you have an STI test if you have had unprotected sex (sex without a condom).
+It is important that you have an STI test if you have had unprotected sex.

-Yes.
-HIV can be spread by vaginal sex and sharing infected injecting equipment.
-While anal sex between men is the main way HIV is transmitted in Australia, there are also cases in women caused by penetrative vaginal or anal sex.
+No. Anyone of any gender can get HIV.
+It can be spread by vaginal sex, anal sex and sharing infected injecting equipment.
+While anal sex between men who have sex with men is the main way HIV is transmitted in Australia, there are also cases caused by penetrative vaginal or anal sex in general.